Mte90/django-clickify/README.md

 1. A user clicks a tracked link (`/track/monthly-report-pdf/`) or a `POST` request is sent to the API.
 2. The view or API view records the click event in the database, associating it with the correct `TrackedLink`.
+3. If rate limiting is enabled and the user has exceeded the limit, they receive an error message and are redirected back (for template views) or receive a JSON error response (for API views).
-3. The standard view issues a `302 Redirect` to the `target_url`.
+4. For successful requests, the standard view issues a `302 Redirect` to the `target_url`.
 The API view returns a JSON response containing the `target_url`.
-4. The user's browser is redirected to the final destination.
+5. The user's browser is redirected to the final destination.

 This approach is powerful because if you ever need to change the link's destination, you only need to update the `Target Url` in the Django Admin.
 All your tracked links and API calls will continue to work correctly.